dbcli/pgcli/docs/pages/full_screen_apps.rst

 Filters (reactivity)
 --------------------

-Many places in prompt-toolkit expect a boolean.
+Many places in `prompt_toolkit` expect a boolean.
 For instance, for determining the visibility of some part of the layout (it can be either hidden or visible), or a key binding filter (the binding can be active on not) or the ``wrap_lines`` option of